 Forensic Psychology in London, England

-The College of Arts and Sciences will offer a three-week study abroad program in London, England led by Dr. Claudia San Miguel, Chair of Public Affairs and Social Research.
+The College of Arts and Sciences will offer a three-week study abroad program in London, England led by Dr. James Norris.
 Course work will focus on Criminal Justice and Forensic Psychology.
 Cultural events include a London sightseeing tour, a visit to the theater, and a day trip to Oxford.

 Detail Program information